claudaff/automatic-map-storytelling/README.md

 <img width="961" alt="Overview" src="https://github.com/claudaff/automatic-map-storytelling/assets/145538566/01aa37f2-2721-4828-b17e-3b510c5c8dfb">

-We downloaded maps and their metadata from the online map repository [David Rumsey Map Collection](https://www.davidrumsey.com/).
-For training, we processed the metadata and maps to generate ground-truth captions to then fine-tune separate CLIP models.
-During inference, the input map follows the structure of our proposed decision tree, where at the tree’s root node, the map type is determined first.
-Then, keyword captions with respect to this map type are generated.
-At last, a GPT model is used to merge the generated keywords and extend the map’s story about the _why_ component.
-Building on that, we developed a web application for interactive map storytelling.
+We first process maps and their metadata automatically from the online map repository [David Rumsey Map Collection](https://www.davidrumsey.com/) to generate a training dataset with keyword captions regarding _where_, _what_ and _when_ and use this dataset to fine-tune different CLIP models.
+In the inference phase, we propose a decision tree architecture to structure the keyword captions with respect to the map type and use GPT to extend the context (_why_) and summarize the story.
+Furthermore, a web interface is developed for interactive storytelling with the decision tree architecture and fine-tuned models loaded at the backend.

 ## Reproduction
 Step by step instructions to reproduce our results with our proposed approach.